 Our young scientists eagerly take their burgeoning skills in the scientific method on field trips to local parks, zoos, farms, the Marine Basin salt marsh, and the Franklin Mineral Museum, among other locations.

 In our dynamic and contextually rich social studies curriculum, we encourage students to ask questions, gather and interpret information, and be thoughtful in their analysis.
-Social studies at MMFS focuses on themes such as: cultures near and far, interactions with different cultures, impacts of globalization, forced migration, and how and why communities develop.
+Social studies at MMFS focuses on themes such as: cultures near and far, interactions with different cultures, impacts of globalization, forced migration, activism, and how and why communities develop.